karthikeya-kotegar/NFT-marketplace/README.md

 # NFT-marketplace

+NFT are non-fungible tokens, which are unique, not inter-changable and transferable.

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+It comes with a NFT Marketplace contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

 Try running some of the following tasks: